kayinglai/CCC-Front-end-development-with-React/contact-card-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-The phone number will be formatted when clicked the `show number` botton.
+The phone number will be formatted when clicked the `Contact me` botton.